Tevita Vaikona

 Tevita Vaikona (born 18 August 1974) is a Tongan professional rugby league and rugby union footballer, a winger who played rugby league and picked up many honours before switching codes to rugby union.
 In 2002, Vaikona was voted best rugby league winger in the world.

 Early years

-Vaikona started playing rugby league when he was studying in Christchurch, New Zealand at Lincoln University.
+Vaikona started playing rugby league when he was studying in Christchurch, New Zealand, at Lincoln University.
 He made the Junior Kiwis in 1994 and in 1994 Vaikona played for the Canterbury Country Cardinals in the Lion Red Cup and represented both Canterbury, New Zealand Universities and the New Zealand Residents.

 Professional playing career

 Rugby league

-Vaikona moved to Hull F.C. in 1994 and played alongside fellow Cantabrian Shane Endacott.
+Vaikona moved to Hull FC in 1994 and played alongside fellow Cantabrian Shane Endacott.

 Vaikona was selected for Tonga in the 1995 World Cup.